The degeneration formula for stable log maps: From curves to graphs and tropical curves

+We have just defined a map from the dual intersection graph $\Gamma_C$ of $C$ to $[0,l]$ by mapping the vertex indexed by $\eta$ to $V_\eta^\vee(1)$ and by requiring the map to be linear on edges.
+(Each edge corresponds to a node $e$ of $C$.)
+We decree the length of the edge $e$ to be $l_e$.
+By \eqref{eq-basic},

-whenever $e$ is a node between the curve components ${\eta_1}$ and ${\eta_2}$ (and the ordering $\eta_1,\eta_2$ is compatible with the orientation of $u_e$ in the sense of \eqref{butterfly}).
-Hence, from \eqref{vertices-map} and \eqref{vertex-difference}, we obtain a tropical curve $h:\Gamma_C\ra [0,l]$, i.e. a metric map of the metric graph $\Gamma_C$ to the interval $[0,l]$ that scales the edge $e$ by $w_e$ (and by $0$ if $u_e=0$) and satisfies for each vertex $V$ the balancing condition (see \cite[Prop.
-1.15]{GS}):
+whenever $e$ is a node between the curve components ${\eta_1}$ and ${\eta_2}$ and the ordering $\eta_1,\eta_2$ is compatible with the orientation of $u_e$ in the sense of \eqref{butterfly}.
+Consequently, $w_e$ is the scaling factor of the linear map $e \ra [0,l]$ and we take it to be $0$ if $u_e=0$.
+The so defined map $h:\Gamma_C\ra [0,l]$ of the metric graph $\Gamma_C$ is a \emph{tropical curve} for which we give a definition below.
+The first relevant property is that, by \eqref{vertices-map} and \eqref{vertex-difference}, $h$ satisfies the \emph{balancing condition} (see \cite[Proposition 1.15]{GS}) which is an equality